durdsvianna/springboot-template-a/README.md

 - RestAssured for API Testing
 - SpringDoc OpenAPI (Swagger UI)

+## Architecture

+The application follows a classic layered architecture:

+1. **Controller Layer**: Handles HTTP requests/responses and input validation
+2. **Service Layer**: Contains business logic and rules, orchestrates operations
+3. **Client Layer**: Manages external API interactions via WebClient

+This separation of concerns ensures that:
+- Business logic is isolated from API communication details
+- External dependencies can be easily mocked for testing
+- Code is more maintainable and testable

 ## Features

 Acts as a gateway to manage customer and address data by calling external APIs.